thoughtbot/laptop/README.md

 * Taps gem (for pushing and pulling SQL databases between environments)
 * Postgres gem (for making Ruby talk to SQL databases)

-It should take between 30 minutes for everything to install, depending on your machine.
+It should take about 30 minutes for everything to install, depending on your machine.